Want to work in… an event marketing agency?

 Interning whilst you are studying can help to open doors too.
 Show potential employers what you have got!
 These days many agencies are offering paid internships too – it’s a win-win scenario.

 Join industry groups on LinkedIn, join or follow local and international associations, and follow companies that you would like to work for or whose work you love.
 It’s important to start building relationships and be aware of what is happening in the industry.

-A. There are two memorable moments at every event that I work on.
+There are two memorable moments relating to every event that I work on:

 - When an event is up and running smoothly I always take a moment to look around and observe what we, as a team, have created.
 I closely watch the attendees to see how they are reacting to the experience and I use these insights in the next project that I work on.

 - The second moment is when the event or activation is officially over and the bump out begins.
 This is when the team is on a high and there is a rush of relief, excitement and pride in the work we have done to make the event happen.
 The comradery that you feel with your team is addictive and I’m sure that is why so many people work in events.

 Were there any low points in your career?
 How did you overcome your these challenges?

 There was a point in my career where I had lost my passion for what I was doing.
 I was ready for a new challenge and wanted to feel re-invigorated about my career.
 So, after consulting with friends who work in the industry I decided to start freelancing.
 This motivated me to get several clients and produce great work so they would ask me back to work for them again and again.